d3/d3/docs/community.md

 - What behavior are you currently seeing?
 - Is the current behavior not what you expect?

 If you think you’ve found a bug in D3, please file a [GitHub issue](https://github.com/d3/d3/issues).
-But don’t use an issue to ask for help—you’ll have better luck on the forum or Slack.
+But don’t use an issue to ask for help — you’ll have better luck on the forum or Slack.

 ## Getting involved